 So thank you to everyone who has played in my games, for helping me to become a better story-teller.

-That’s all very well.
+Which is all very well.
 But if you’re like most of the people in my local RPG Club, (or most people period), then you will probably be wondering who the hell Chun the Unavoidable is and what exactly the Dying Earth is.

 Let me explain.